buchanan-edwards/angular-jsend/README.md

 3. If your API returns a standard HTTP response such as 404 (Not Found) *but does not return a JSend object*, then a JSend object is created with the appropriate `status`, `code`, and  `message` properties and the promise is rejected with this object.

 4. The `jsendProvider` can be configured using a base URI so that you need not prefix each URL with the part that is common to each call.
 In the example above, all calls start with `/api/v1`.
-Calling `jsendProvider.setBase('/api/v1')` in your module configuration takes care of this.
+Calling `jsendProvider.setRelativeBase('/api/v1')` in your module configuration takes care of this.

-5. You may want to display an alert for any JSend promise rejections.
-The `jsendProvider.setCallback` method allows such a global handler to be specified so that your code does not require reject handlers for every call.
+5. You may want to perform specific tasks such as managing spinners or displaying alerts on errors.
+You can specify module-wide handlers using the `jsendProvider.setRequestCallback` and `jsendProvider.setResponseCallback` methods.

 ## API